GaloisInc/ivory/ivory-tutorial/tutorial.md

 ## The example skeleton

-Open the `ivory-tutorial/example.hs` file in your text-editor of choice.
+Open the `ivory-tutorial/Example.hs` file in your text-editor of choice.
 It has some boilerplate filled out for you already, which we'll go through now.

-### The `main` function

-The main function in `example.hs` just serves as an entry-point to the code generator.
-As we're only building one Ivory module, we give a list of a single element as the first argument, and as there are no additional artifacts that we would like bundled, we give an empty list as the second.
-You can learn more about other ways to invoke the C code generator in the documentation for the `ivory-backend-c` package.

 ### The `exampleModule` definition

 Ivory calls a compilation unit a module.
 Modules are defined by using the `package` function, which places a collection of named declarations within a single module.
-You can see this in effect at line 16, where the `ivoryMain` function is included in the module by using the `incl` statement.
+You can see this in effect at line 14, where the `ivoryMain` function is included in the module by using the `incl` statement.

 ### The `ivoryMain` procedure

 Programs in Ivory are composed of a collection of procedures.
-The `ivoryMain` procedure is introduced in lines 18-22, as a procedure that simply returns `0`.
+The `ivoryMain` procedure is introduced in lines 16-24, as a procedure that simply returns `0`.
 It also has a type signature, that reflects this fact -- `ivoryMain` accepts no formal parameters (the `'[]` to the left of the `':->` symbol) and returns a value of type `Uint32`.
+The structure of the `ivoryMain` procedure is simple -- it only includes a single statement that causes it to return immediately (the use of the `ret` statement).
+As the tutorial progresses, we'll modify the body a bit, and have it do something a bit more interesting.

 ### A note on Haskell syntax